 3. Create a Budget

+Frugal living is all about being aware of your spending.
 A budget is like a roadmap – it will help you reach your money goals faster.
-The idea is not to create a straitjacket budget that will drain your life of all the fun, but rather a simple budget that is focused on living a better life.
+The idea is not to create a straitjacket budget that will drain your life of all the fun, but rather a simple budget that is focused on optimizing your income and spending, all for creating a better lifestyle.

 4. Share Your Living Space

-If you’re single, you may consider sharing your accommodations and splitting the rent to cut expenses further.
+If you’re renting alone, you may consider sharing your accommodations and splitting the rent to cut expenses further.
 This can result in considerable savings, especially in large metro areas with a high cost of living and rent.
+There are plenty of online resources that can help you find compatible roommates.
+And who knows, although it starts as a step towards frugal living, you might end up making a friend for life.

 5. Save on Utilities

 An easy way to save money as a renter is by closely watching your utility bills.
 It’s as easy as turning off the lights, heater, and any other appliances when you leave the house.
-You can reduce the electricity cost by installing LED lightbulbs when your incandescent bulbs blow out.
+You can reduce the electricity cost by installing LED lightbulbs.
+Although they are more expensive up-front, they have a longer lifespan, and you can easily take them with you if you move to a new rental.

 Try not to waste water – shower for about 4-5 minutes and do not leave the tap running while brushing your teeth or shaving.
 Use sweaters and blankets in the winter instead of spending too much money on electricity bills to heat up your apartment.
-Aside from saving money, you will also be doing something to help the environment.
+Aside from saving money, you will also be doing your part in conserving energy and helping the environment.

 6. Find Ways to Make Extra Money and Get Free Services

 If you are already on a tight budget, the best way to increase your savings is by increasing your income and lowering your expenses, so you have something extra to save.
-Having a few more bucks will provide a safety net for lean times.
+Having a few more bucks will provide a safety net.
 Fortunately, there are many simple ways you can increase your revenue these days.

 You can also search for free services near you that’ll save you lots of money, like free dental care for you or your children.